phillipluther/principled-ui-scartissue/README.md

-# Principled UI
+# Principled UI (Scartissue)

-> A deeply personal and specifically handy component library so I can stop making so damned many buttons.

-... "buttons," of course, being a metaphor for all the fiddly, repetitive UI elements used in every project.
-Inputs.
-Modals.
-Dropdown menus.

-You get it.

-Components get added as needed and emphasize flexi-/scala-/accessi-bility.

-Until declared otherwise, this library targets an audience of one -- its author.
-Maybe someday it'll open up.
+This repo was going to be a personal component library but ended up as a series of stutter-starts.
+It's been archived and _real_ (or real'ish) work is being done [here](https://github.com/phillipluther/principled-ui).